Game Preview: Pacers vs Hawks | Indiana Pacers

 Noteworthy

-- A win over Atlanta would give the Pacers the season series (3-1).

-- Atlanta forward Miles Plumlee was born in Fort Wayne, Indiana and began his NBA career with the Pacers in 2012.
+- Hawks forward Miles Plumlee hails from Fort Wayne, Indiana and began his NBA career with the Pacers in 2012.

 Tickets

-The Pacers continue a three-game homestand when they welcome Dennis Schroder and the Atlanta Hawks to Bankers Life Fieldhouse on Friday, March 9 at 7:00 PM ET.
+The Pacers are back in action at Bankers Life Fieldhouse on Friday, Feb.
+23 to host the Atlanta Hawks at 7:00 PM ET.
 Find Tickets »

 Broadcast Information TV & Radio Listings »